 Video on Instagram garners more views and engagement than any other content type.
 Permanent, in-feed video posts receive 46% more likes than static image posts, and Stories with videos have a lower tap-forward rate than images, meaning they retain users’ attention better and for longer.

-It was all about video in 2021, and the format shows no signs of slowing down anytime soon.
+It was all about video last year, and the format shows no signs of slowing down anytime soon.
 Video is not only dominating engagement on Instagram but all other major social media platforms, as well.
 And video is a persuasive shopping tool.
 84% of respondents to a Wyzowl survey reported making a purchase after watching a brand’s video.

 7. T2 successfully launched new products during pandemic lockdowns

 This is one of the best examples of user-generated content marketing because T2, like so many other e-commerce and retail brands, faced new product marketing challenges as a result of COVID.
 This was especially true for food and beverage product launches, more than half of which were delayed due to the pandemic.
 Prior to the pandemic, T2 offered new product samples at their tea bars located in physical retail spaces.
 The global tea brand was ready to launch new products but knew shoppers would be hesitant to try something new without sampling it first.

 The solution was to, “get the latest tea to their most loyal customers, like top review contributors and members of their loyalty program” through a targeted sampling campaign.
 Not only could those high-value customers get access to T2’s new products, but they could spread the word to other potential customers in the form of UGC.
 “We saw an immediate increase in reviews just after products went live.
 That gave other customers confidence to buy the new teas,” said Sally Lennox, head of digital at T2.